STAT: Statistics (STAT)

 STAT 382.
 Introduction To Sampling Metho.
 (3 Credits)

-A course that presents the basic ideas of sampling: random, stratified, systematic and cluster sampling, ratio and regression estimates, estimation of sample size, sampling methods in social, economic and biological surveys, sources of error in surveys.
-Prerequisite: STAT 380 201808.
+Random, stratified, systematic and cluster sampling, ratio and regression estimates, estimation of sample size, sampling methods in social, economic and biological surveys, sources of error in surveys.
+Prerequisite: STAT 380.

 STAT 385.
 Analysis Of Variance.
 (3 Credits)

 Theory, methodology, and practical applications of analysis of variance (ANOVA).
-Topics will include: one-factor and two-factor ANOVA; multiple comparisons; two-factor and three- factor balanced factorial designs with interactions; random, fixed and mixed-effect models; contrasts and confounding; and the regression approach to ANOVA.
-Prerequisite: STAT 380 201608.
+Topics will include: one-factor and two-factor ANOVA; multiple comparisons; two-factor and three-factor balanced factorial designs with interactions; random, fixed and mixed-effect models; contrasts and confounding; and the regression approach to ANOVA.
+Prerequisite: STAT 380.

 STAT 410.
 Advanced Statistical Methods.
 (3 Credits)